Bentheburrito/live_model/README.md

 end
 ```

-See the `LiveModel` module documentation for usage instructions
+See the `LiveModel` module documentation on [HexDocs](https://hexdocs.pm/live_model/0.1.0/LiveModel.html) for usage
+instructions